 Advanced Painting is an advanced-level art course focusing on developing observational skills and illustrative techniques.
 This course will explore the mediums of watercolor, acrylic, oil paint, and encaustic mediums and their unique applications in composition.
 Students will develop personal artwork and themes on a higher and more independent level.
 This course creates artwork worthy for a portfolio review for college-bound students.
-Students will explore 2D art materials and processes while developing their artistic vision and themes.
+Students will explore art materials and processes developing their artistic vision and themes.
 All supplies will be the student's property at the finale of the course.
+Students are required to create and present a digital portfolio using Google Slides at the end of the course.
 Students will be expected to maintain a sketchbook for sketchbook assignments.
-A teacher recommendation is needed.